The Back-up Plan: Box office

+Reception

+The Back-Up Plan received a negative reception from critics, with most critics panning the script, but reacting positively to Lopez's performance.

 Kirk Honeycutt of The Hollywood Reporter gave the film a positive review saying, "A winning performance by Jennifer Lopez overcomes a formulaic and predictable rom-com that involves a planned pregnancy."
 The New York Times film critic Manohla Dargis wrote that the film is "not very good" and "bland".
 Amy Biancolli of the San Francisco Chronicle praised the cast in her review writing "Lopez does a fine job mortifying herself in pursuit of physical humor, shifting her center of gravity in more ways than one.
 O'Loughlin, in the blander role, acts hurt or shocked or besotted where required, but the supporting players nearly steal the show."
 Chicago Sun-Times film critic Roger Ebert gave the film 1/4 stars, claiming the film "plays like an unendurable TV commercial about beautiful people with great lifestyles and not a thought in their empty little heads."

 The Back-up Plan received two nominations for Best Romantic Comedy Actress (for Lopez) and Best Romantic Comedy at the 2010 Teen Choice Awards.